 Steve: Short answer is yes!
 And most chain restaurants have nutritional information to make it easy.
 Here’s where we like to eat out.

 HuHot – I load up on fresh vegetables and lean meats like chicken and pork.
 I avoid fatty meats like sausage.
 For the sauces, I stick to no- or low-calorie ones like garlic and jalapeño broth and I never use the oils.
 I love that the calories per serving and serving size for each item are listed right on the buffet.
 HuHot also has a great app where you can build your own meal and check the nutritional information.

-Chipotle – I skip the 300-calorie tortilla and get the burrito bowl instead.
+Chipotle – Skip the 300-calorie tortilla and get the burrito bowl instead.
 I usually get brown rice, steak (which actually has fewer calories than the chicken), fajita veggies, salsa, and lots of lettuce.
-I leave off the sour cream, guacamole, and cheese (don’t hate me).
+Leave off the sour cream, guacamole, and cheese (don’t hate me).
 I do love cheese, but it’s not where I choose to spend my calories.
 Chipotle also has a great nutrition calculator on its website.

 Ann: Olive Garden – I love the soup and salad option for lunch or supper.
 Olive Garden prints the calories for each dish on its menu and offers four soup choices that range from 110-230 calories a serving.
 We order the salad with fresh parmesan and Olive Garden Light dressing on the side.
 Then, we measure out about two tablespoons.
 If I plan ahead and am craving the warm, buttery breadsticks, I ask the server to bring just one and log the extra 140 calories.